Azure/gpt-rag-agentic/README.md

 ### Running the Function Locally

-To run the Azure Function locally, set up required configuration variables in your environment.
-Follow the Function's documentation for additional setup instructions.
+To run the Azure Function locally, see [Testing the Solution Locally in VS Code](docs/LOCAL_DEPLOYMENT.md).

 ### Cloud Deployment